 Eat 100grams of lean red or white meat 1-2 per week.
 All other protein should be obtained from combining plant sources.

 Women with the lowest and highest body mass indexes (BMI) were more likely to have trouble with ovulatory infertility than women in the middle.
 Infertility was least common among women with a BMI of 20-24, with an ideal of 21.
 Weighing too much or too little can interrupt normal menstrual cycles, throw off ovulation, cause insulin resistance and an excess of male sex hormones.

-In regard to male fertility, studies have concluded that excess weight can lower testosterone levels which disrupts the ratio of testosterone to oestrogen (yes, men produce oestrogen too) resulting in a lower production of sperm cells that are good swimmers.
+In regard to male fertility, studies have concluded that excess weight can lower testosterone levels which disrupt the ratio of testosterone to oestrogen (yes, men produce oestrogen too) resulting in a lower production of sperm cells that are good swimmers.

-Body mass index is defined as the individuals body weight divided by the square of their height.
+Body mass index is defined as the individual’s body weight divided by the square of their height.
 The formula universally used produces a unit of measure of kg/m2.
 For example, if you are 160cm tall and weigh 55kg, then your BMI is 21.5 kg/m2

 Four types of regular activity are required for optimizing health: aerobic exercise, strength training, stretching as well as the activities of daily living.
 By combining these they will help control weight, high blood sugar and insulin.
-For most women this means getting at least 30 minutes of varied exercise daily.
+For most women, this means getting at least 30 minutes of varied exercise daily.

 Find activities that you actually enjoy – this will increase the likelihood that you will set up a routine that you stick too.
 Enlist a girlfriend and motivate each other on those cold mornings!